 (Crocothemis servilia) The Scarlet Skimmer or Ruddy Marsh Skimmer 1-2 male adult 3-4 immature 5-8 female

-(Diplacodes nebulosa) The Black-Tipped Percher or Charcoal-Winged Percher 1 male and 2 female
+(Diplacodes nebulosa) The Black-Tipped Percher or Charcoal-Winged Percher 1 +2 male, 3 female, 4 + 5 mating

 (Diplacodes trivialis) The Ground Skimmer or Blue Percher or Green-and-Blue Skimmer or · Little Blue Darter or Chalky Percher, 1-3 adult male 4 -5 immature male 6-7 female 8 mating